SinfonIAUniandes/ros2_3ds_interface/README.md

 - Namespaced chatter publisher and subscriber using `std_msgs/msg/String`
 - Namespaced IMU publisher using `sensor_msgs/msg/Imu`
-- Namespaced JPEG camera publisher using `sensor_msgs/msg/CompressedImage`
+- Namespaced JPEG camera and CameraInfo publishers using `sensor_msgs/msg/CompressedImage` and `sensor_msgs/msg/CameraInfo`
 - Namespaced AddTwoInts server using `example_interfaces/srv/AddTwoInts`
 - ROS 2 graph publication for the 3DS node and endpoints
 - IPv4 UDP transport on the local network